-Rob Stoneman (Yorkshire Wildlife Trust, UK):

-GMC is the most active mire research centre across the globe.
-The role of peatlands in reducing anthropogenic climate change and particularly the political process around that; inventory, typology and distribution of peatlands around the world; and establishing paludiculture as a method of maintaining agricultural productivity on organic rich soils with greater sustainability are areas where I perceive global leadership.
+modern alternative initiatives to protect and use mires worldwide.
+Rob Stoneman (Yorkshire Wildlife Trust, UK): GMC is the most active mire research centre across the globe.
+The role of peatlands in reducing anthropogenic climate change and and knowledge about mires and peatlands in combination with particularly the political process around that; inventory, typology and distribution of peatlands around the world; and establishing paludiculture as a method of maintaining agricultural productivity on organic rich soils with greater sustainability are areas where I perceive global leadership.